 Many of the partner agencies that ARES serves have mandated and structured training programs where all participants receive the same training so that, upon completion of the training, when activated or assigned to serve an agency in the field all such participants are presumed to be qualified to assume any position to which they were assigned.
-Partner Agencies or Authorities Having Jurisdiction may have additional requirements such as background checks, additional training, etc...

-Changes have been made to ARES to resolve and clarify for our partners the training required of ARES participants.
+Changes are being been made to ARES to resolve and clarify for our partners the training required of ARES participants.